© Monkey Business Images/Shutterstock.com

 Agents aren't rich

 Chances are the agent you hire to sell your house -- or find a new one -- isn't getting as big a cut of the deal as you might think, says Graham Stiles, owner of The Stiles Mund Group and HighRises.com at Re/Max.

-While the two sides will split that commission, those agents, in turn, each split their share with their broker, Stiles says.
+While the 2 sides will split that commission, those agents, in turn, each split their share with their broker, Stiles says.

 What the agent wishes you knew: Unless your agent is handling both sides of the transaction, figure he or she is getting roughly one-quarter of the commission, Stiles says.

-And that 6 percent commission is by no means a given in this day and age, Phipps says.
+And that 6% is by no means a given these days, Phipps says.
 "There's always a range of fees in the marketplace.
 Each broker sets his or her own fees independently."